LaunchCodeEducation/intro-to-programming-csharp/src/assignments/MarsRover.rst

 a.
 Without editing, ``Command.cs`` contains the correct code.
 Click "Run" to verify that the first and second tests both pass.
 b.
 You do not need to catch an exception in this test.
 c.
 You may not need to know the specific types of commands to write this test.
+In fact, you can change the ``commandType`` input to any string value and run the test.
+Does it still pass?

 Test 3
 ~~~~~~